chris-townsend/PP4-Kitchen_Tales/README.md

 ### Future Features

 In the future, there are a number of functionalities that I would like to implement.
-I've left the initial user stories that were created in the project kanban board as potential areas for future improvement and these have been left in the [Future Features](https://github.com/users/chris-townsend/projects/5) section of the kanban board.
-The key areas I would like to add to the site are:
+I have left the initial user stories that were created in the project kanban board as potential areas for future improvement and these have been left in the [Future Features](https://github.com/users/chris-townsend/projects/5) section of the kanban board.
+The key areas I would like to add to the site include:

 - [#23](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/23) The ability for users to login via social networks such as facebook or google.